-This is an ongoing project we made for our daughter Harpa (1 and a half years old).
-It's a hand sewn elephant head sculpture with microcontroller electronics inside- essentially it's a night light.
+This is a personal project we made for our daughter Harpa (1 and a half years old).
+It's a hand sewn elephant head sculpture with microcontroller electronics inside- essentially a night light.
 It has evolved from a small paper origami elephant with blinking LEDs, to a large hand crafted elephant lamp shade with Wifi controlled RGB LEDs, microphone, speaker, and a custom designed iPad application to teach Harpa about colour.

 Project was also on display at the 2014 Sydney Design Festival as part of the Protiotype Internet of Things exhibition in Central Mall Broadway.

 The elephant model was designed in Blender, and 3D printed as a solid wireframe using the Shapeways service.
-The 3D print cost $70 and measures a fairly large 50cm wide x 50 cm high x 30cm deep.
+The 3D print cost $70 (at the time, prices have now changed) and measures a fairly large 50cm wide x 50 cm high x 30cm deep.
 The idea with the wireframe was to hand sew all the faces onto the model, that way I could try different materials as well as save money on the 3D print (printing filled surface faces would cost thousands at that size).